-When Etlworks Integrator reads data in a specific data exchange format, for example, CSV, XML, JSON, etc., it samples the data sets and sets the column data type using the best estimate.
-For example, if the value of the column in the several sequential rows appears to be numeric, the system sets the data type for this column to numeric for the rest of the data set.
+When the Etlworks Integrator reads data in a specific data exchange Format such as CSV, XML, JSON, or other similar, it samples the data and sets the column data type using the best estimate.
+For example, if the value of a column in several sequential rows appears to be numeric, the system sets the data type for this column to numeric for the rest of the data set.

 id, first_name, last_name